Small-world network: Applications to earth sciences

 Many networks studied in geology and geophysics have been shown to have characteristics of small-world networks.
 Networks defined in fracture systems and porous substances have demonstrated these characteristics.
 The seismic network in the Southern California region may be a small-world network.
 The examples above occur on very different spatial scales, demonstrating the scale invariance of the phenomenon in the earth sciences.

 Applications to computing

 Small-world networks have been used to estimate the usability of information stored in large databases.
 The measure is termed the Small World Data Transformation Measure.
 The greater the database links align to a small-world network the more likely a user is going to be able to extract information in the future.
 This usability typically comes at the cost of the amount of information that can be stored in the same repository.

 The Freenet peer-to-peer network has been shown to form a small-world network in simulation, allowing information to be stored and retrieved in a manner that scales efficiency as the network grows.

+Nearest Neighbor Search solutions like HNSW use small-world networks to efficiently find the information in large item corpuses.